 Authors, and texts, and artifacts studied in this semester include: the Rime of the Ancient Mariner, D’Alembert, Tocqueville, Hobbes, Descartes, Pascal, Locke, Hume, Kant, Rousseau, Locke, Burke, Melville, Dostoevsky, Conrad, art of the eighteenth century, and the music of Mozart, Haydn, and Beethoven.

 6 credit hours

-In this semester we take up the symbolic form of America, with emphasis on its founding, the nature of liberty, and the place of equality, focusing on the founding and formative documents of our nation.
-Other writings, authors, and events include: the Puritans, Hawthorne, Melville, Thoreau, Emerson, Twain, Henry James, Faulkner, Fitzgerald, Warren, Tocqueville, Luther Standing Bear, Lincoln, the Fugitive Poets, Whitman, key Supreme Court decisions, Sojourner Truth, Frederick Douglass, Booker T. Washington, W.E.B.
-Du Bois, the Civil Rights movement, Dickinson, Stevens, Eliot, Gordon, essential American painters, and the music of Charles Ives and Aaron Copland.
+In this semester we take up the symbolic form of America, with emphasis on her founding, her conception of liberty, and the place of equality in her society, focusing on the formative documents of our nation and her most representative literature and thought.
+Authors include: the Puritans, Hawthorne, Melville, Thoreau, Emerson, Dickinson, Twain, Faulkner, Fitzgerald, Tocqueville, Black Elk, Lincoln, Whitman, Sojourner Truth, Frederick Douglass, Booker T. Washington, and W.E.B.
+Du Bois.

 6 credit hours

 We come now to our own age, recognizing that our previous years of study in philosophy and the humanities have prepared us only imperfectly for the fruits of “late” or “post” modernity.
 The contradictory appellations of our time elicit wonder: are we still living within the unfolding of the enlightenment project, or are we truly in a new age?
 And how might we relate to the synthesis left behind from antiquity and the Middle Ages?